mauroalberti/FlowParameters/README.md

 already underwent a cleaning step (the cleaning process can be iterated a few times).
 A georeferenced file can be converted to a shapefile with the 'vectors2shapefile' script and cleaned within a GIS software by deleting the records with the highest displacement magnitudes.
 It can be converted again to a <em>vector</em> format with 'shapefile2vectors'.
-The deviation parameters can be calculated again with <a href="flow_vector_anomalies.php">vectors_coherence</a> and a new cleaning step performed.
+The deviation parameters can be calculated again with <i>vectors_coherence</i> and a new cleaning step performed.
-Shapefiles can be clipped to an interest zone, and the <a href="flow_vector_anomalies.php">vectors_coherence</a> script will work properly on the new dataset.
+Shapefiles can be clipped to an interest zone, and the <i>vectors_coherence</i> script will work properly on the new dataset.
 After some cleaning steps, most or all errors can be considered removed.
 The next phase is the removal of co-registration errors.
 </p>